jmwanderer/satellites/README.md

 - Use arrow keys to change the view

 ![screenshot](orbits.png)

+# Calculate Actual Satellite Positions
+We use the Skyfield astronomy library to calcualte the position of earth satellites.

 # Animate Real Satellite Groups
 Use TLE files to position and update groups of Satellites in real time